- The Academic Program

 - Interfere with orderly student instruction.

-In such instances, the principal and the head of school will determine whether or not to take actions that could result in discipline consequences, including, but not limited to, suspension or expulsion.
+In such instances, the division head and the head of school will determine whether or not to take actions that could result in discipline consequences, including, but not limited to, suspension or expulsion.

 Students’ sportsmanship at athletic events, at home and away, is especially important in this regard.
 They should strictly adhere to the following guidelines for sportsmanlike conduct: